robertdrsj/robertdrsj.github.io/README.md

 Redesigned and refactored internal c-arm component scripts to be more user-friendly for medical simulation designers when creating surgical simulations.

 [NASA XOSS Mars Simulation SBIR (_2022, HTC Vive Focus 3_)](https://robertdrsj.github.io/docs/xrdev/2022_xr_xossvr)<br>
-Developed multiplayer support for Mars Rover driving and passenger
+Implemented multiplayer support for virtual Mars Rover driving and passenger seating using Unreal.

 [Long-Distance Medical Robotics (_2022, HoloLens 2_)](https://robertdrsj.github.io/docs/xrdev/2022_xr_roboticarmmr)<br>
 Constructed an Arduino robot prototype with Wi-Fi and Bluetooth connectivity, programmed to be remotely controlled by a HoloLens.